SynAckPwn23/SCTF/README.md

 # SCTF
-Security Capture the Flag Platform.
+Security Capture the Flag Platform is the best platform for CTF Challenges.
+You will be able to define Teams, Challenges and access to relative statistics.

+We would love to see how you use this awesome Platform.
+You can notify us about your site, app or service by mail.

 # Install & Start
 <b>Virtual Environment (Strongly Suggested)</b>: